Muhammad Ali: Paternity claims

-Ali's daughter Laila was a professional boxer from 1999 until 2007, despite her father's previous opposition to women's boxing.
-In 1978, he said "Women are not made to be hit in the breast, and face like that."
-Ali still attended a number of his daughter's fights and later admitted to Laila he was wrong.
-Ali's daughter Hana is married to Bellator middleweight fighter Kevin Casey.
-Hana wrote about her father, "His love for people was extraordinary.
-I would get home from school to find homeless families sleeping in our guest room.
-He'd see them on the street, pile them into his Rolls-Royce and bring them home.
-He'd buy them clothes, take them to hotels and pay the bills for months in advance."
-She also said celebrities like Michael Jackson and Clint Eastwood would often visit Ali.
-After Ali met a lesbian couple who were fans of his in 1997, he smiled and said to his friend Hauser, "They look like they're happy together."
-Hauser wrote about the story, "The thought that Liz and Roz (the lesbian couple he met) were happy pleased Muhammad.
-Ali wanted people to be happy."

 Religion and beliefs

 Affiliation with the Nation of Islam

-Ali said that he first heard of the Nation of Islam when he was fighting in the Golden Gloves tournament in Chicago in 1959, and attended his first Nation of Islam meeting in 1961.
-He continued to attend meetings, although keeping his involvement hidden from the public.
+Ali said that he first heard of the Nation of Islam when he was fighting in the Golden Gloves tournament in Chicago in 1959 and attended his first Nation of Islam meeting in 1961.
+He continued to attend meetings, although he kept his involvement hidden from the public.
 In 1962, Clay met Malcolm X, who soon became his spiritual and political mentor.
 By the time of the first Liston fight, Nation of Islam members, including Malcolm X, were visible in his entourage.
 This led to a story in The Miami Herald just before the fight disclosing that Clay had joined the Nation of Islam, which nearly caused the bout to be canceled.
 The article quoted Cassius Clay Sr. as saying that his son had joined the Black Muslims when he was 18.

 In fact, Clay was initially refused entry to the Nation of Islam (often called the Black Muslims at the time) due to his boxing career.
 However, after he won the championship from Liston in 1964, the Nation of Islam was more receptive and agreed to publicize his membership.
 Shortly afterwards on March 6, Elijah Muhammad gave a radio address that Clay would be renamed Muhammad (one who is worthy of praise) Ali (most high).
 Around that time Ali moved to the south side of Chicago and lived in a series of houses, always near the Nation of Islam's Mosque Maryam or Elijah Muhammad's residence.
 He stayed in Chicago for about 12 years.